Maintaining your wellbeing

 Find your groove

-After the first few weeks of your new job hopefully any post-university culture shock will have worn off and you’ll start to feel more settled.
+After the first few weeks of your new job, you're likely to begin to feel more settled.
 However, it's wise to continue to be mindful of maintaining your wellbeing and keep up any positive approaches you put in place earlier on.
 This will help you to maximise the highs and recognise when you might need to take action to avoid a low.

 Knowing yourself and noticing your responses to challenging situations can be helpful.
 Perhaps when things feel tough you become more irritable, take things overly personally, abandon exercise or comfort eat.
 Spotting these early warning signs might give you an opportunity to be proactive and get back on track, whether that’s taking your lunch breaks, talking to friends, going for a run, or something else.